Elias201478/Drpepsi-trojan/README.md

 These can be easier if you’re not comfortable with command-line tools.

 # does it work in every version🤔
-no it doesnt work in windows 11 windows 10 windws 7 and  windows vista. so it works in windows xp and windows 2003.
+no it doesnt work in windows 11 windows 10 windows 7 and  windows vista. so it works in windows xp and windows 2003.